 Our intention is to maintain local control of our village energy project by raising the required funds for our first phase of work through a community share issue.
-This will open first for people living in our area of West Sussex, and only afterwards to investors from further afield.
+This will open first for people living in West Sussex, and only afterwards to investors from further afield.
 We hope you will want to become a shareholder and member of the co-operative.
 By developing and owning our own power generating capacity locally we will also be helping to power Balcombe’s local economy.

-This is about our village and how we can live comfortably and responsibly.
+This is about our community and how we can live comfortably and responsibly.
 REPOWERBalcombe will showcase what is possible when a community comes together.
 We see this as the start of a repowering the present for the future and hope you will be part of it!

 How do we do this?

-What REPOWERBalcombe is not
+REPOWERBalcombe is not a protest group

-Balcombe’s recent close encounters with energy production have certainly been an important factor in making us all think about the energy we use and where it comes from – and helped to give us the idea to start our community power company as a positive way to engage with these issues.
+Balcombe’s recent close encounters with hydrocarbon energy production have certainly been an important factor in making us all think about the energy we use and where it comes from – and helped to give us the idea to start our community power company as a positive way to engage with these issues.
 But we want to be really clear that REPOWERBalcombe is in no way a protest group, and you don’t need to be anti-fracking or anti-drilling to support the project.

 REPOWERBalcombe is a co-operative social enterprise – a legitimate business being run for the good of our local community.
 We are not anti- anything: we are pro-community and pro-renewables.
-We recognise that drilling has divided opinion in our community, and our aspiration for REPOWERBalcombe is to move on from that debate to unite around something positive instead.
+We recognise that Cuadrilla’s drilling back in 2013 divided opinion in our community, and our aspiration for REPOWERBalcombe is to move on from that debate to unite around something positive instead.
 So regardless of your views on drilling for oil and gas in Sussex, we really hope that you will want to become a part of this exciting project.